News & trends

 Changes to the total cost at completion

-This means that it is crucial to also track the cost at completion of each job throughout the project.
-Every time a new tender ends with bids that are higher than your estimated budget, you track it.
-Additionally, every time a new subcontract or client contract variation is agreed upon, you mark it down somewhere.
-Afterward, you can refer back to these budget revisions to make sure your cost to complete is correct.
+This means it is crucial to also track the cost at the completion of each job throughout the project.
+Every time a new tender ends with bids higher than your estimated budget, you track it.
+Additionally, whenever a new subcontract or client contract variation is agreed upon, you mark it down somewhere.
+Afterward, you can refer back to these budget revisions to ensure your complete cost is correct.

 total cost at completion = all current costs + all future costs + adjustments due to material costs + adjustments due to subcontractor bids